RdZilla/TG_bot_db_3Lab/README.md

 ### Date: 24.05.2023

 A project on the discipline "Databases".
--  This application is designed to manage the work of a Telegram bot.
+-  This application is designed to manage the work of a Telegram bot and SQL database.
 The Aiogram library is used to create and manage the bot.
 -  SQL queries are implemented in the Python programming language.
 The MySQL library is used to interact with the database.

 > [!NOTE]